Tasmanian Fruit Fly Strategy 2017-2050

 - Continue development of strong industry partnerships

-- Review the management arrangements for national Codes of Practice for Qfly and Medfly to ensure it remains suitable for Tasmania.
+- Review the management arrangements for national Codes of Practice for Queensland fruit fly and Mediterranean fruit fly to ensure they remain suitable for Tasmania.

 Download a copy of the strategy: